• +91-8851870756

 Monitor Baby Movements

 Keep track of your baby’s movements daily.
-Reduced movement should be reported to your doctor immediately.
+If you notice a significant decrease in movement, contact your doctor immediately.

 When Should You Contact Your Doctor?